-The last stage of redevelopment of the Waverton Coal Loader Centre for Sustainability, will see the creation of one of Sydney’s largest publicly accessible green roof spaces on the old coal-loading platform.
+The last stage of the redevelopment of the Waverton Coal Loader Centre for Sustainability will see the creation of one of Sydney’s largest publicly accessible green roof spaces on the old coal-loading platform.
 It will be a multi-purpose recreational space with spectacular views of the harbour and includes community urban plots irrigated by recycled stormwater, extensive seating and viewing areas.

 20mm thick, ultra-clear low iron toughened glass panels with the pictorial history of the historic facility displayed on them were installed in a galvanized steel framework to support the 350Kg glass panels.